Meet the wonderful team at World Youth International!

 Terry has worked in every part of the organisation and has travelled extensively across the globe.
-He has helped to prepare thousands of volunteers for their overseas adventures and personally interviews every volunteer who joins our programs.
+He has helped to prepare thousands of volunteers for their overseas adventures.

 Terry is passionate about contributing to sustainable development and has always ensured that WYI is constantly changing to remain competitive in the volunteer market.
 This is not just a job for Terry, it is his passion and he is proud to represent Robert and the Hoey family.

 Celia is an international development project manager and has worked on major projects across Australia, Papua New Guinea, Kenya and Cambodia.
 She has been working with WYI since the planning and launch of the Odede Community Health Centre in 2013, and continues to manage this and WYI's other projects in Kenya.